Josesx506/mlops_zoomcamp_24/README.md

 - You can also use sqlite for local tests easily with `mlflow ui --backend-store-uri sqlite://mlflow.db`

 Trained models that have been logged to a remove registry and artifact bucket remotely can be accessed using the model uri.

+#### Caching
+Caching allows storage of data into local memory.
+User keys can be used to uniquely differentiate global vs user specific data in cache.
+The keys should be hashed for security purposes.
+Cache Memoization allows caching of a function as well as its input arguments, so that the function is only recomputed whenever the arguments change.